 Outraged dentists want Coca-Cola 18-can pack with 'mum' and 'bub' removed from shelves

-Coca-Cola is under fire from dentists for the sale of cases they say encourage mothers to give the sugary drink to their babies.
+Coca-Cola is under fire from dentists who say the company is encouraging mothers to give the sugary drink to their babies.

-The 18-can pack cases sold in supermarkets say “share a Coke”, alongside cans with “Bub” and “Mum” on them.
+The 18-can packs sold in supermarkets say “share a Coke” and show pictures of cans with “Bub” and “Mum” on them.

 New Zealand Dental Association (NZDA) spokesman Rob Beaglehole says he was outraged and saddened the company would “sink to such lows”.